bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 ---
 ## Adding an app to Bitrise

-When adding your app to **Bitrise**, we will clone your repository to make sure we can access it.
-Besides cloning your repository we will run our [project scanner](https://github.com/bitrise-steplib/steps-project-scanner) that detects all the supported apps and instantly configure your workflow with all the necessary steps to build and deploy your app.
+When adding your app to Bitrise, we will clone your repository to make sure we can access it.
+We will also run our [project scanner](https://github.com/bitrise-steplib/steps-project-scanner) that detects all the supported apps and instantly configure your workflow with all the necessary steps to build and deploy your app.

 {% include message_box.html type="note" title="Currently we are supporting the following projects out of the box" content="